Chart Color Schemes

 Port Macquarie Surrounds is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Port Macquarie Surrounds' population is approximately 5,391 as of Nov 2025.
-This figure represents an increase of 90 people since the 2021 Census, which reported a population of 5,301.
-The change is inferred from ABS's estimated resident population of 5,296 in June 2024 and an additional 91 validated new addresses since the Census date.
+Port Macquarie Surrounds' population, as of Nov 2025, is approximately 5,391 people.
+This figure represents an increase of 90 individuals since the 2021 Census, which recorded a population of 5,301.
+The growth is inferred from ABS's estimated resident population of 5,296 in June 2024 and 91 validated new addresses post-Census date.
 This results in a density ratio of 1.9 persons per square kilometer.
-Overseas migration contributed approximately 77.3% of overall population gains recently.
+Overseas migration contributed predominantly to recent population gains, accounting for approximately 77.3%.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of locations outside capital cities, with the area expected to expand by 261 persons to 2041 based on latest numbers, recording a gain of approximately 3.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a base year of 2022.
+For uncovered SA2 areas, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Age group growth rates from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the population is expected to increase by approximately 261 persons, reflecting a total gain of around 3.1% over the 17-year period.

 Frequently Asked Questions - Population